carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 provided in the [Problem Statement section](#Problem-Statement).

 With this proposal, we will introduce a mechanism to enable the users of `imgpkg` to decide the Repository where each OCI Image will be copied to.
-This will be achived by providing the `copy` command with a Strategy that `imgpkg` will follow to place OCI Images in the desired locations.
+This will be achieved by providing the `copy` command with a Strategy that `imgpkg` will follow to place OCI Images in the desired locations.

 ### Goals and Non-goals